The Bankrate promise

 Here’s how the earnings test works: Social Security withholds benefits if your earnings exceed a certain level and if you’re below normal retirement age.
 One of two different exempt amounts apply — a lower amount in years before the year you reach normal retirement age and a higher amount in the year you reach it.
 In 2022, people who will reach normal retirement age after this year, the exempt amount is $19,560, while people who will reach that age in 2022, the exempt amount is $51,960.
 This higher amount applies only to earnings made in the months of the year before reaching normal retirement age.

 The SSA adds that any benefits withheld while working aren’t “lost.”
 Monthly benefits will be increased to account for the time in which your benefits were withheld.

 Experts advise workers to use the earnings test as a way to keep the SSA up-to-date on your earnings, and to help avoid any necessary repayments in the future.

-“The key to avoiding an unexpected (and unwanted) letter demanding you repay previous benefits due to the earnings test is to provide Social Security with an estimate of how much you expect to earn each year before attaining full retirement age,” Adams says.
+“The key to avoiding an unexpected (and unwanted) letter demanding you repay previous benefits due to the earnings test is to provide Social Security with an estimate of how much you expect to earn each year before attaining full retirement age,” says Tim Adams, a certified public accountant and Social Security advisor.
 “If your estimate changes during the year, contact Social Security right away so they can re-adjust if necessary.”

 Other things to consider before heading back to work